ronihcohen/script.quasar.dummy/README.md

 Conclusion
 ==========

 Hopefully you have everything you need to know to write good providers.
-Don't hesitate to ping @pulsarhq on Twitter.